 How Is Sleep Apnea Treated?

 Sleep apnea is one of the most common sleep disorders.
-If a person has sleep apnea, they stop breathing for 10 seconds or longer while asleep.
-They also tend to snore loudly or may snort, gasp, or choke during sleep.1
+If a person has sleep apnea, they have shallow breathing or stop breathing for 10 seconds or longer while asleep.
+They also tend to snore loudly.
+They may make snorting or choking noises during sleep.1,2

 The good news is that sleep apnea can be treated.
 The type of treatment you need depends on which type of sleep apnea you have.

 Types of sleep apnea

 There are a few types of sleep apnea, including:3